BellSouth Mobility

 BellSouth Mobility, LLC headquartered in Atlanta, Georgia, was a BellSouth subsidiary.

-BellSouth Mobility operated wireless networks using many different wireless communication standards.
+BellSouth Mobility operates wireless networks using many different wireless communication standards.
 The most widely used of these technologies is called Digital AMPS, or D-AMPS.
 Data services were provided by BellSouth Wireless Data, and used the pre-2.5G Mobitex standard.

 History

 BellSouth Mobility was a mobile phone network operated by the American landline telephone company BellSouth.
 It was founded in 1984 during the breakup of AT&T, which included dividing Advanced Mobile Phone Service, Inc. among the Baby Bells.
 It ran AMPS and D-AMPS across most of the territory covered by the BellSouth landline company.
 In 2000, it became part of the Cingular Wireless network, and the BellSouth branding was dropped; however, the company continued to exist as an operating subsidiary.

 In 2004, following Cingular's acquisition of AT&T Wireless Services, BellSouth Mobility ceased to exist when it was legally merged into New Cingular Wireless PCS, LLC, the renamed former operating subsidiary of AT&T Wireless Services.